golemfactory/golem-wiki/README.md

 ### gWASM

+?> Any code that can be compiled to WASM, can be distributed on Golem Network. gWASM allows you to run WebAssembly binaries on providers’ machines by turning WASM into a container for server-side parallel computations.

 * [Quick start - testing gWASM locally](Products/gWASM/Quick-start)
 * [gwasm-runner](Products/gWASM/gWASM-applications?id=gwasm-runner) is a project with a single goal: making developing new gWASM apps as simple as possible
 * Learn how to [Create gWASM tasks in Golem](Products/gWASM/gWASM-tasks)